Mandy-cyber/FishStuff/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/67931161/141651524-bd32cf06-095b-4744-b9da-5881054d2db7.gif" align="center" height="500" width="750"/></p>
 <br>

-The boxplots act as a visual representation of the above statistical data, and were created using `matplotlib` :
+The boxplots act as a visual representation of the prior mentioned statistical data, and were created using `matplotlib` :
 ```python
 #listOfTitles, listOfColumns and listOfColors are not shown (to reduce space)
 plt.rcParams["font.family"] = 'monospace'